Roof Lantern Cost

 If you intend to restore the original roof structure, then you will need to pay the cost of the roof repair.
 This will largely depend on the size of your roof lantern and the type of roof it is on.

-Checklist: Hiring Contractors to Install a Roof Lantern
+Checklist: Hiring a Local Roof Lantern Installer

 A wide range of contractors can install roof lanterns.
 Here are some of the things you should look for when choosing yours: